-MB Temperature [xxx°C/xxx°F] or [Ignored]
+MB Temperature [xxx°C/xxx°F]

-The onboard hardware monitor automatically detects and displays the motherboard and CPU temperatures.
+The onboard hardware monitor automatically detects and displays the MB temperatures.
 Select Ignored if you do not wish to display the detected temperatures.

-CPU Fan Speed (RPM) [xxxxRPM] or [Ignored]
+CPU Fan Speed (RPM) [xxxxRPM] or [N/A] or [Ignored]

 The onboard hardware monitor automatically detects and displays the CPU fan speed in rotations per minute (RPM).
 If the fan is not connected to the motherboard, the field shows N/A. Select Ignored if you do not wish to display the detected speed.